Skip to main content

 Founders

-Le Printemps des Terres, a mission-driven company, is supporting French farmers in their transition towards a sustainable agriculture that enhances soil and water quality, is adapted to climate change and protects biodiversity.
-As a powerful actor of environmental restoration in France, it brings OBC its scientific knowledge as well as concrete projects to test OBC assessement tool.
+Le Printemps des Terres, a mission-driven company, is supporting French farmers in their transition towards sustainable agriculture that enhances soil and water quality, is adapted to climate change, and protects biodiversity.
+As a powerful actor in environmental restoration in France, it brings OBC its scientific knowledge as well as concrete projects to test OBC assessement tool.

 Our